The Legal Obligations Of A Sole Trader – Everything You Need To Know

 Legal requirements that apply to some businesses

-While everything we have covered so far applies to all sole traders, there are some additional things you may need to consider depending on your circumstances.
+While everything we have covered so far are legal obligations of a sole trader in any circumstances, there are some additional things you may need to consider depending on your individual circumstances.
 These include:

 VAT

 As a sole trader, it is not necessarily compulsory to register for VAT.
-Registering for VAT is optional up to a turnover of 85,000 pounds.
+Registering for VAT is optional up to a turnover of 90,000 pounds (as of 2024).
 Past this threshold, however, you have to register for VAT.

 If you do, you will need to complete VAT return forms and update your bookkeeping records as well.
 You can register for VAT online, where you will receive your VAT number.
 Once you’ve registered, you’ll get an online VAT account through which you can submit your VAT returns.